Being a good leader is hard; being a bad leader is expensive.

-In traditional development, the cycle time from a good idea to software completion is so long and complicated, it is hard to realize where the real problems lie.
-When agile concepts are applied in an organization the pain of a bad system and culture, or improper management is apparent way more often.
+In traditional development, the cycle time from an excellent idea to software completion is so long and complicated that it’s hard to realize where the real problems lie.
+When agile concepts are applied in an organization, the pain of a flawed system and culture or improper management is apparent way more often.

-Agile methods, like scrum, prescribe small, self-managing teams where leaders mainly support and facilitate.
-Lean views leadership as the foundation of a well-functioning team and that only management can change the system.
+An agile method that can solve this management issue would be to prescribe small, self-managing teams where leaders mainly support and facilitate.
+Lean methods view leadership as the foundation of a well-functioning team and subscribe to the theory that only management can change the system.

 This can seem conflicting and confusing―especially when this is all new.
 However, don’t confuse empowered, self-managing teams with good management.
 These two things go hand in glove.

 As a leader and manager caught in the middle of the old ways and new approaches, it’s not always self-evident what to do or how to do it.
-The State of Agile report from VersionOne cites that the two top challenges to agile adoption are company policies and culture that are in conflict with core agile principles, and lack of experience with agile.
+The State of Agile report from Digital.ai cites that three of the top challenges to agile adoption are:

-In order for a culture to emerge that supports delivering astonishing results, leaders must know what to do and be role models—modeling the very habits and behaviors aligned with the Agile Manifesto.
-It’s simply not enough to just “buy-in” to agile.
+For a culture to emerge that supports delivering astonishing results, leaders must be role models—modeling the very habits and behaviors aligned with the Agile Manifesto.
 A leader must be engaged and know what to do.

-3 steps leaders can take to implement agile and lean
+3 steps leaders can take to implement a lean and agile mindset

-- As a leader are you creating a culture that safely allows for experimentation?
+- Are you creating a culture that safely allows for experimentation as a leader?

 - Have you trained and empowered your middle managers to help their team members organize?

-- Have you motivated your team to in turn manage others in effective and motivating ways?
+- Have you motivated your team to manage others in motivating ways?

-How leaders go about creating a system or an environment that works is just as important as the system that leadership creates.
-Applying transparency, listening and responding to the people in the organization (including middle management and not just the people that report them), making strategic but small changes, preserving options, and making sure that there’s a feedback mechanism in place to evolve the system are key.
-They are not just paramount for teams that are developing solutions, but also key for leaders that are developing their organization and everywhere in between.
+How leaders create a system, or an environment that works is just as important as the system that leadership creates.
+Applying transparency, listening to the people in the organization, making strategic but small changes, preserving options, and making sure that there’s a feedback mechanism in place are key.

-Follow these steps as you begin creating your agile system:
+7 steps to begin creating your agile system: